 Bob Melville did his undergraduate training at the University of Delaware and went on to finish a Ph.D. in Engineering at Cornell.
 He worked at Bell Labs and then taught electrical engineering at Columbia University before joining the United States Antarctic Program in 2004.
 He is currently employed by the New Jersey Institute of Technology as a staff engineer to support geophysical research in Antarctica.
 Bob was a member of the 2005-2006 winter-over crew at the South Pole.
 He is also an extra-class amateur radio operator WB3EFT.

-Andy Stillinger is currently employed as a staff engineer for NJIT in support of geophysical research in Antarctica.
-Andy has done two tours with the USAP working on the Automatic Geophysical Observatories and will return to the Ice for 2011-2012 season.
+Andy Stillinger is employed as a staff engineer for NJIT in support of geophysical research in Antarctica.
+Andy has done two tours with the USAP working on the Automatic Geophysical Observatories and will return to the Ice for the 2011-2012 season.
+(Deceased, Feb 23, 2021)

 Professor Weatherwax is an internationally recognized authority on the interaction of planetary and terrestrial radio emissions, both natural and man-made, with space environment.
 At present, and together with his research team of students and engineers, he directs optical, radio, and magnetic experiments in Antarctica, Canada, and Greenland.
 The Weatherwax Glacier in Antarctica is named in his honor to recognize his research efforts on that continent.